The Ohio State University

 All attendees will be provided with the opportunity to join an online collaboration site for ongoing discussions and knowledge exchange!

-This event is co-hosted by: OSUWMC Quality and Operations, OSU Department of Biomedical Informatics (BMI), Center for Clinical and Translational Science (CCTS)
+This event is co-sponsored by: OSUWMC IT, OSUWMC Quality and Operations, OSU Department of Biomedical Informatics (BMI), and the Center for Clinical and Translational Science (CCTS)

 Chadwick Wright MD/PhD '06 (pictured left) and Richard Wardrop MD/PhD '02 (pictured right) teamed up to financially sponsor budding MD/PhD students' white coats in 2013 by participating in the White Coat Program.